syncfusion-content/blazor-docs/blazor/datagrid/sorting.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LthKDxVriaVxqpEP?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-> * The CustomSortComparer function takes two parameters: a and b.
+> * The SortComparer function takes two parameters: a and b.
 The a and b parameters are the values to be compared.
 The function returns -1, 0, or 1, depending on the comparison result.
 > * The SortComparer property will work only for local data.
 <br/> When using the column template to display data in a column, you will need to use the [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field) property of [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) to work with the [SortComparer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_SortComparer) property.